prakharpaliwar/Callhome-requests/README.md

 # callhome-requests
-This is where all the Olympus callhome requests live!

 # About Call Home
 ## What is Call Home?
-Call Home is a framework for collecting data from any Cerner nodes with Olympus presence and centralizing that data.
+Call Home is a framework for collecting data from any ORACLE Cerner nodes with Olympus presence and centralizing that data.
 Here is the general flow of how data is retrieved with Call Home:
 1. "Call Home Requests" are distributed to all nodes with Olympus presence.
 Call Home Requests schedule themselves, and are akin to cron jobs.